Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Statements of the results

 \begin{exam} In the above example, the adjoint action of $G$ on itself induces a $G$-action on $\GrGI$.
 Hence we obtain a $\mBG_m$-action on $\GrGI$.
-It is a folklore \footnote{ When $X$ is the affine line $\mBA^1$, the claim is proved in \cite[Theorem A]{haines2018test}.
+There are isomorphisms\footnote{ When $X$ is the affine line $\mBA^1$, the claim is proved in \cite[Theorem A]{haines2018test}.
 As explained in \cite[Remark 3.18i), Footnote 3]{haines2018test}, one can deduce the general case from this special case.
-For completeness, we provide this argument in $\S$ \ref{ssec-braden-GrGI}.} that there are isomorphisms
+For completeness, we provide this argument in [Fulltext, $\S$ C.2].}

 defined over $\GrGI$.
 Moreover, these isomorphisms are compatible with the maps $\Gr_{P^\pm,I}\to \GrMI$ and $\GrGI^{\gamma,\att\,\on{or}\,\rep} \to \GrGI^\fix$. \end{exam}